Wil Smith ’00, former associate dean of multicultural student programs, died on February 22, 2015, in Philadelphia, Pennsylvania.

-(The following is a letter to the Bowdoin community from Dean of Student Affairs Tim Foster.)
+(The following notice was shared by Dean of Student Affairs Tim Foster)

 The Bowdoin community and so many others lost a truly wonderful person on February 22, 2015 when Wil Smith of the Class of 2000 finally succumbed to the cancer he had battled so long and so bravely.
 He was 46 years old.